STAT545-UBC-hw-2019-20/stat545-hw-jgubc/README.md

-# STAT 545 Homework Repository - Assignment 1
+# STAT 545 Homework Repo - Assignment 1

-# About this repository-
+# About this repo-

 This is a repository for STAT 545 Assignment 1.
 This repo contains a summarization of tools and techniques learnt in Week 1 and Week 2.
 This is a public repository and anyone is welcome to view the contents of this repo.

+# Introduction

+My name is Jumi Gogoi.
+I am a PhD student at the Institute for Resources, Environment and Sustainability (IRES), Faculty of Science.
+My research interest revolves around the area of climate change and food security.